mikeAdamss/terraform-google-cloud/README.md

 # terraform-google-cloud

 A run-once simple terraform setup for google cloud services.
+This script will create an admin project with a terraform remote state.
+This is a prerequisite to using any of the other scrips and examples in this repository.

 Adapted from this: https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform